tyzbit/numerifides/README.md

 a lookup for a GPG record for Numerifides should get this new record.

-Since no other user is interested in registering this name, the Proof of Work is enough to secure the name.
+Since no other user is interested in registering this name, the Proof of Work and Proof of Hodling is enough to secure the name, and if the user does nothing else, the name becomes available for registration again after 52,160 blocks.

 # Second example ("driveby" registration that is unseated)